LucasBenic/lucastesteagi/readme.md

-To run the test make you have all the gems installed
+To run the test make sure you have Ruby and all the gems installed

 To run all the test type "Cucumber" in your terminal